tonypapakon/WOS/README.md

 ### Development Guidelines

-- Follow PEP 8 for Python code
-- Use ESLint and Prettier for JavaScript code
 - Write unit tests for new features
 - Update documentation for API changes
 - Ensure all tests pass before submitting PR